Introductory Biology Courses

 The foundational course work applicable to the three majors is similar, so students need not commit to a specific major during the freshman year.
 Most prospective majors begin study as freshmen of at least two subjects from among the basic science prerequisites of chemistry, biology, and mathematics.
 The specific combination and sequence of courses that best serve a given student’s needs depend on factors such as advanced placement and the student’s other academic and extracurricular commitments.
 It is therefore critically important for students to seek individualized advice from one of the directors of undergraduate studies or other departmental representatives about the selection of freshman-year science courses.

 In addition, a Biomedical Engineering major is available for students interested in studying biological systems from the perspectives of the physical sciences and engineering.
 As in the other biological sciences majors, students need not commit in their first year, but should in most cases begin their preparation by taking courses in mathematics and in at least one of the basic sciences of biology, chemistry, or physics.
-The appropriate level and combination of courses will depend on each student's preparation and interests, and students are urged to seek individualized advice before selecting fall-term courses.
-Students interested in finding out more about the major are encouraged to take BENG 100, Frontiers of Biomedical Engineering.
+The appropriate level and combination of courses will depend on each student’s preparation and interests, and students are urged to seek individualized advice before selecting fall-term courses.

 See each program’s individual entry in this section for more information.